How To Create an Individual Container in Arctos Object Tracking (e.g. Freezer Box with Positions)

 There are many types of containers possible in Arctos.
 This guide walks you through the steps of creating a freezer box or another container type as a new container.
 This is the first step before you can scan barcoded parts such as tissues into positions in Arctos.

-- Go to Manage: Object Tracking: Find Container tab and enter the barcode you will use for the container under Barcode.
+- From the Arctos main menu select Manage Data>Object Tracking>Find Container and enter the barcode you will use for the container under Barcode.

 - The barcode should show up as a Container Label in the Universe.
 This assumes the barcode series has already been created in Arctos.